Date of Adoption: 04/15/2017

 Example- Code Red Brenna Cafetorium

-Code Blue– Meaning: Code Blue Responder requesting support to assist with a situation that involves continued injury or fleeing from building.
-Code Blue Responder assist and walk/accompany student from a situation that is currently involving personal injury to staff or students including hitting/hurting self or others, throwing objects, fleeing building, disrupting other students, destroying property.
+Code Blue– Meaning: Regulatory/Crisis Responder requesting support to assist with a situation that involves continued injury or fleeing from building.
+Regulatory/Crisis Responder assist and walk/accompany student from a situation that is currently involving personal injury to staff or students including hitting/hurting self or others, throwing objects, fleeing building, disrupting other students, destroying property.

 Call: Code Blue (teacher name) (place in school)